 In Line 5, Page 459:

-On receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, the EHT PHY behaves, for the purposes of VHT PPDU transmission and reception, as if it were a Clause 21 (Very High Throughput (VHT) PHY specification) PHY that received the PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive.
+On receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, the EHT PHY behaves, for the purposes of VHT PPDU transmission and reception, as if it were a Clause 21 (Very High Throughput (VHT) PHY specification) PHY that received the PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive except that:

+the CHANNEL_WIDTH parameter, if it is equal to 320MHz, is replaced by 160 MHz

+the CENTER_FREQUENCY_SEGMENT_0 parameter, if the CHANNEL_WIDTH parameter is equal to 320MHz, is replaced by the center of the primary 160 MHz channel.

 In Line 33, Page 459:

-On receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, the EHT PHY behaves, for the purposes of HE PPDU transmission and reception, as if it were a Clause 27 (High Efficiency (HE) PHY specification) PHY that received the PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive.
+On receipt of a PHY-CONFIG.request(PHYCONFIG_VECTOR) primitive, the EHT PHY behaves, for the purposes of HE PPDU transmission and reception, as if it were a Clause 27 (High Efficiency (HE) PHY specification) PHY that received the PHY-CONFIG.request(PHYCONFIG_VECTOR) primitiveexcept that:

+the CHANNEL_WIDTH parameter, if it is equal to 320MHz, is replaced by 160 MHz

+the CENTER_FREQUENCY_SEGMENT_0 parameter, if the CHANNEL_WIDTH parameter is equal to 320MHz, is replaced by the center of the primary 160 MHz channel.

 Please change dot11CurrentChannelCenterFrequencyIndex0 as dot11EHTCurrentChannelCenterFrequencyIndex0 in 36.3.11.3 Channel frequencies of TGbe Draft D1.3.